offen/docker-volume-backup/docs/reference/index.md

 # is configured to be "true", command execution output will be forwarded to
 # the backup container's stdout and stderr.

-# EXEC_FORWARD_OUTPUT="true"
+# EXEC_FORWARD_OUTPUT="false"

 # Without any further configuration, all commands defined in labels will be
 # run before and after a backup.
 If you need more fine grained control, you
 # can use this option to set a label that will be used for narrowing down
 # the set of eligible containers.
-When set, an eligible container will also need
+E.g. when setting this to `database`,
-# to be labeled as `docker-volume-backup.exec-label=database`.
+# an eligible container will also need to be labeled as `docker-volume-backup.exec-label=database`.

 # EXEC_LABEL="database"